JACGWD/First-Semester-Global-Project/evaluation-criteria.md

 -   Google (or Adobe) font for headers (h1-h6) and another for body text

-### Bonus

--   Desktop design (60rem media query)
--   Wrapper div
--   Use display: flex to place elements side-by-side

-## Evaluation Criteria
+## 1.2 Evaluation Criteria

-### Technical Requirements 60%
+### Technical Requirements

 1. All HTML pages must be valid
 2. CSS stylesheet must be valid
 3. No lateral scroll on mobile
-4. Images are resized for mobile: between 640px-960px width max
+4. Images are resized
-5. Google font family is required for headers and body text
+5. Custom font family is required

-### Artistic Requirements 40%
+### Artistic Requirements

 1. Margin, spacing and negative space
 2. Alignment
 3. Use of background images

+## 2 Bonus (+10%)

+-   Desktop design (60rem media query)
+-   Wrapper div
+-   Use display: flex to place elements side-by-side